Darinka Trübutschek

 About me

-I am currently a research fellow, funded by an MSCA Individual Fellowship, with Dr. Lucia Melloni at the Max Planck Institute for Empirical Aesthetics in Frankfurt/Main (Germany).
-Previously I worked with Prof. Mark Stokes at the University of Oxford (UK) as a postdoctoral research fellow funded by the Fondation Fyssen and completed my PhD with Prof. Stanislas Dehaene at Neurospin (Paris, France).
+Before joining Maastricht, I was a Marie Sklodowska-Curie Fellow working with Prof. Lucia Melloni at the Max Planck Institute for Empirical Aesthetics in Frankfurt/Main (Germany).
+Prior to this, I had worked with Prof. Mark Stokes at the University of Oxford (UK) as a postdoctoral research fellow funded by the Fondation Fyssen and completed my PhD with Prof. Stanislas Dehaene at Neurospin (Paris, France).

 Expertise